Nihility-Shift/VCMTemplate/VCMTemplate/ReleaseFiles/README_Template.md

 ### 👥 Multiplayer Functionality

+# Note to mod developer: Remove all but one, and describe any custom functionality.
 - ✅ Client
   - Only the client needs this mod.
 - ✅ Host
   - Only the host needs this mod.
+- ✅ Session
+  - Requires the room to be marked as Mod_Session.
 - ✅ All
   - All players must have this mod installed.